HEP-KBFI/2mu1b1j/docs/1 - Important files and their purpose.md

 Only point 4 is in the scope of this documentation.

-## How I run the tests?

-Before doing anything you have to set up your environment variables, use commands:
+## Before doing anything you have to set up your environment variables, use commands:

 ```bash
 source /cvmfs/cms.cern.ch/cmsset_default.sh